twise2/Valyr/README.md

 ### Some Units also need extra components listed under components

 ```
-Components: Extra components needed for this character
+Components: Extra components needed for this unit.
 ```

 # Game Play Tenants
 The core of this game is to allow creative flexibility and allow for quick wargame elements in any location.
 Much like collectible card games, design decisions should revolve around:
   1. Creativity.
 Restrictions breed creativity, but the meta should not revolve around specific elements.
-Location changes should make most character playable situationally.
+Location changes should make most units playable situationally.
   2. Game Speed.
 Gameplay should not be overly restricted or drag on.
 Scenarios should encourage quicker gameplay that does not drag out, especially in multiplayer scenarios.
   3. Tension Points.
 The game should lead to points where a good maneuver or role can swing the tide of the game.
 Clever Play - Luring opponents into a trap or executing a plan should be rewarded.
   4. Reward Flashy Plays.
 The game should encourage people to take actions, whatever they may be.
 Passive or auto play units and teams should be discouraged.
 General flexible plans should be neccessary.